ai404/sim_calibration_duckietown/README.md

 ```

 ### Change the default homography name
- The default name of the robot will interfere with default homography, we rename the default homography file to encounter the issue:
+The default name of the robot will interfere with default homography.
+To avoid this issue, we rename the default homography file.
 ```
-$ cp /data/config/calibrations/camera_extrinsic/default.yaml /data/config/calibrations/camera_extrinsic/default_homography.yaml
+$ cp ../data/config/calibrations/camera_extrinsic/default.yaml ../data/config/calibrations/camera_extrinsic/default_homography.yaml
 ```
 ### Set the project root folder
-Also we need to specify the project root folder in which the calibration files will be saved:
+To successfully save the calibration files, we must specify the project root folder:
 ```
 $ export DUCKIETOWN_ROOT=/duckietown
 ```